 Usage

-Service scripts are in ‘/etc/init.d’; we must add them to a runlevel to use them.
+Users must add the service scripts to a runlevel.
 As described in the OpenRC user guide, “OpenRC has a concept of runlevels, similar to what sysvinit historically offered.
 A runlevel is a collection of services that needs to be started.
 Instead of random numbers, they are named, and users can create their own if needed.
 This allows, for example, to have a default runlevel with “everything” enabled and a “power-saving” runlevel where some services are disabled.”

-• 🔰 Information: All runlevels are folders in ‘/etc/runlevels/’ with symlinks to ‘/etc/init.d‘ with the actual service scripts files.
+/etc/runlevels/with symlinks to/etc/init.dwith the actual service script files.
 By default, there are seven runlevels in Nitrux; however, users can create custom runlevels.

-The ‘rc-status helper will print all currently active runlevels and the state of services in them.
+The command rc-status lists all currently active runlevels and the state of services in them.

 Output of rc-status.

-To start and stop services anytime, we use the command ‘rc-service.’
+To start or stop services at any time, we use the command rc-service.

-• 🔰 Information: The option add will add the service to the specified run level; for example, default and option del will remove the service from the specified run level.
+addwill add the service to the specified run level, and the optiondelwill remove the service from the specified run level.

 Output of rc-update.